 Enough color theory!
 Let’s see some colors paired with honey oak and you’ll get a better visual of what works.

-Based on what we’ve discussed so far, we’re going to narrow in on paint colors that are warm grays or beiges with a yellow or orange undertone (or even a bit of pink to bring us towards the red).
+Based on what we’ve discussed so far, in order to find the best paint colors that go with oak cabinets, we’re going to narrow in on paint colors that are warm grays or beiges with a yellow or orange undertone (or even a bit of pink to bring us towards the red).
 If we want to make those cabinets the focal point and really pop, we’ll focus on the complementary colors and bring in some blues and greens.

 My go-to paint color for the modern home usually comes down to a shade of gray.
 Even though designers will tell you that it’s falling out of favor, most homeowners still prefer it.